 The intent of the Best Effort (BE) service is to provide efficient service to best effort traffic.
-With BE service, the CM MUST use all (contention and unicast) request opportunities, and all unicast data transmission opportunities.
-The CM MAY use contention data opportunities as appropriate.
-The key service elements are the Minimum Reserved Traffic Rate, the Maximum Sustained Traffic Rate, and the Traffic Priority.
+In order for this service to work correctly, the Request/Transmission Policy setting SHOULD be such that the CM is allowed to use contention request opportunities.
+This will result in the CM using contention request opportunities as well as unicast request opportunities and unsoliced data grants.
+All other bits of the Request/Transmission Policy are not relevant to the fundamental operation of this scheduling service and should be set according to network policy.6 The key service elements are the Minimum Reserved Traffic Rate, the Maximum Sustained Traffic Rate, and the Traffic Priority.7